gabrielmfern/intricate/README.md

 ## How to save and load models

 For saving and loading models Intricate uses the [savefile](https://github.com/avl/savefile) crate which makes it very simple and fast to save models.

 ### Saving the model

 As an example let's try saving and loading our XoR model.

-For doing that we will first need to sync all of the relevant layer information of the Model with OpenCL's `host`, (or just with the CPU), and then we will need to call the `save_file` method as follows:
+For doing that we will first need to sync all the relevant layer information of the Model with OpenCL's `host`, (or just with the CPU), and then we will need to call the `save_file` method as follows: